Warwick: Economy

 Due to its proximity to north–south and east–west motorway routes, many companies have a head office in the town.
 Since November 2004, National Grid UK has had its United Kingdom headquarters on the Warwick Technology Park south of the town near the A452 road.
 Phillips 66 and their petrol station group, JET, have an office on the Technology Park.
 Other businesses with head offices here include lingerie company Bravissimo.
-IBM, Wolseley and Volvo Group UK have bases on the Wedgnock Industrial Estate in the north of the town, near to the A46 trunk road.
-Other companies with regional headquarters in Warwick include Bridgestone, Calor, Kantar and Delphi Automotive.
+IBM, Wolseley UK and Volvo Group UK have bases on the Wedgnock Industrial Estate in the north of the town, near to the A46 trunk road.
+Other companies with regional headquarters in Warwick include Bridgestone, Calor Gas, Kantar and Delphi Automotive.
 In recent years several high-profile national and international companies have set up large office complexes in and around Warwick, notably National Grid and IBM.
 There is also an out-of-town retail park called Leamington Shopping Park (formerly The Shires Retail Park).